VipulRamtekkar/OpenTLD/README.md

 The version uses an old version of OpenCV and thus causing a few compatibility issues.
 The best way to use this is to create a virtual environment on conda and follow these steps so that the installation is simpler.

+First install Anaconda and later follow the steps.

 ```
 conda create --name TLDcv2 python=2.7
 conda install -c conda-forge opencv=2.4